Jia-py/Jia-py.github.io/_pages/about.md

 - *2020.06* **Second Place**, LA COVID-19 Computational Challenge, Granted by **RMDS & The Government of LA**

 # 📖 Educations
-- *2023.01 - now*, PhD student in Data Science, AML lab, City University of Hong Kong
+- *2023.01 - now*, PhD candidate in Data Science, AML lab, City University of Hong Kong
 - *2021.09 - 2022.12*, MSc in Computer Science, The University of Hong Kong
 - *2017.09 - 2021.06*, BSc in Geographic Information Science, Zhejiang University